cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/cyberconnect/guides/build-badge-app/create-a-profile.md

 The next required params are `preData` and `postData` which are essentially middlewares that will dictate what the contract should process before and after a profile is created.

 To keep things simple, you won't set any middleware in this example.
-More on this topic in the [Middleware](/concepts/middleware) section.
+More on this topic in the [Middleware](/core-concepts/middleware) section.

 ## Create a Profile

-As mentioned previously, you will be working with the Link3 Profile NFT respectively the `0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271` contract.
+As mentioned previously, you will be working with the Link3 Profile NFT contract deployed on Goerli Testnet ([`0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271`](https://goerli.etherscan.io/address/0x57e12b7a5f38a7f9c23ebd0400e6e53f2a45f271)).

 Everything will take place on the client side: